2020–21 Colchester United F.C. season

 The 2020–21 season was Colchester United's 84th season in their history and their fifth successive season competing in League Two.
 Along with competing in League Two, the club also participated in the FA Cup, EFL Cup and EFL Trophy.

 Following a promising start to the campaign, Colchester had just one win between 12 December 2020 and 9 April 2021 without a win, propelling them towards the relegation positions.
 This run of form cost manager Steve Ball his job in February, while his interim replacement Wayne Brown fared little better.
 Hayden Mullins was promoted to interim head coach on 31 March and a number of wins, including victory against bitter relegation rivals Southend United, aided Colchester to safety in the penultimate game of the season.
 They finished the season in 20th position, six points clear of the relegation zone.

 Colchester were eliminated in the first round of the FA Cup in a penalty shoot-out to Northern Premier League Division One North West side Marine.
-The U's also lost in the first round of the EFL Cup to Championship club Reading, while they exited the EFL Trophy at the group stage following defeats to Portsmouth and West Ham United under-21s.
+The U's also lost in the first round of the EFL Cup to Championship club Reading.
+At the same time, they exited the EFL Trophy at the group stage following defeats to Portsmouth and West Ham United under-21s.
 Despite this, they did earn the largest cup Essex derby victory with a 6–1 win against Southend.